0x4447/0x4447-cli-node-broccoli/README.md

 # 🥦 Broccoli

-If you are a developer with a local Nginx setup, to deliver local web pages with custom local domain names to mimic a real world scenario, then for sure you experienced the tedious work of creating Nginx config files: copy an paste a template, change the new file, save it, reload the Nginx configuration file and and restart the server itself.
+If you're a developer with a local Nginx setup for the purpose of delivering local web pages with custom local domain names to mimic a real world scenario, you've definitely experienced the tedious work involved in creating Nginx config files: copy and paste a template, change the new file, save the file, reload the Nginx configuration file, and restart the server.

-Doing this in todays day and age where we get dozens of micro servers is truly a pain.
+In this day and age, doing this with dozens of micro servers is truly a pain.

-To stream line this process, we decided to make our life bit simpler by creating this small CLI to automate this tedious process.
+We decided to streamline the process and make our lives a bit simpler by creating this small CLI that automates everything.

-We hope you'll find Broccoli useful as we do.
+We hope you'll find Broccoli as useful as we do.

-# How to Install
+# How to install

 ```
 ] sudo npm install -g @0x4447/broccoli
 ```

-# How to Use
+# How to use

 ```
 ] sudo broccoli
 ```

-# Where to get Help
+# Where to get help

 ```
 ] broccoli -h
 ```

-# What to Expect
+# What to expect

 Follow the instructions on the screen.
 The app will do the following for you:

 - Ask the right questions ;)
 - Create a config file
-- Save it in to the Nginx directory
+- Save the config file to the Nginx directory
 - Restart Nginx

-We hope you'll find this app useful, and don't forget to check the source code.
-We took the time to write simple to understand code, so you can extend or customize the app to fit your needs.
+We hope you'll find this app useful.
+Don't forget to check the source code.
+We took the time to write easy-to-understand code that allows you to extend or customize the app to fit your needs.

 # Companion Software

-This CLI tools works well also with the following software:
+This CLI tool also works well with the following software:

-- [Hot Pepper](https://www.npmjs.com/package/@0x4447/hotpepper): Setup SystemD as the process manager for your NodeJS server with one simple command.
+- [Hot Pepper](https://www.npmjs.com/package/@0x4447/hotpepper): Set up SystemD as the process manager for your NodeJS server with one simple command.

 # The End

 If you enjoyed this project, please consider giving it a 🌟.
-And check out our [0x4447 GitHub account](https://github.com/0x4447), where you'll find additional resources you might find useful or interesting.
+And check out our [0x4447 GitHub account](https://github.com/0x4447), which contains additional resources you might find useful or interesting.

 ## Sponsor 🎊